langenhagen/barn-bookmark-manager/README.md

 ## TODO
-- exp & tut xwindow code
-- read abt x fonts
-- look into dmenu
+- look into dmenu how to load window instantaneously
 - setup project structure
 - setup which compiler, linker, etc
 - gittify